 All students have the opportunity to receive:

-- Attendance at Explorer Award Assemblies Explorer Awards are awarded monthly, to 1‐2 students per class (1st‐5th grades) based on the character focus of the month.
+- Attendance at Explorer Award Assemblies Explorer Awards is awarded monthly, to 1‐2 students per class (1st‐5th grades) based on the character focus of the month.
 Classmates submit written accounts of students being “Excellent Explorers” displaying good character.
-This is how an “Excellent Explorer” is chosen is month.
+This is how an “Excellent Explorer” is chosen is a month.